There are 2 types of divers

 Dangerous distraction

 The same goes for pleasure diving.
-If you’re spending half of your dive feeling uncomfortable because you need to pee, your not focused on the most important diving objective: completing the dive safely.
-Going on holiday to dive on the Maltese wrecks but all you can think of is " I need to pee, I need to pee", how are you going to explore and take photos of your dive, let alone enjoy the dive?
+If you're spending half of your dive feeling uncomfortable because you need to pee, you're not focused on the most important diving objective: completing the dive safely.
+Going on holiday to dive the Maltese wrecks but all you can think of is "I need to pee", how are you going to explore, take photos, and actually enjoy the dive?

 Urine will NOT damage your wetsuit